UK Council for Psychotherapy

 Counselling London, Psychotherapy London - difficult feelings, emotions, emotional growth, emotional development, mood swings

 Validating, Exploring Our Range Of Feelings Our moment by moment feelings are our inner guidance, whether or not they are caused by others, events and they offer invaluable information.
 They let us know whether a situation is right or wrong, whether we are loving or unloving to ourself, or others are loving, unloving to us.
+They help us cultivate both empathy and emotional resilience, gain clarity on what we are feeling and why we are feeling the way we do.
 Understanding ourselves and others, our contradictory and sometimes contrasting feelings and thoughts, whether we are too in touch and overwhelmed or out of touch with how we are feeling, may be important for us, as may tracking those feelings as if they come from nowhere, disidentifying from our feelings when we need to.
 Imagining the inner knowing of our feelings as our inner child and validating the information they are giving us, loving and caring for these feelings may support us.
 On the surface things can be OK yet underneath we may experience powerful feelings, e.g. fear, sadness, anger.
 For those of us who are consumed, absorbed and swept up by feelings (and these may have a biological component), containing them may be a challenge.
 Blocked inside, accessing and expressing feelings, releasing our emotions may be a different need for others.
 (We may have been brought up not to express certain feelings or have an unspoken "no feel" rule to some of them.)
 Discovering the truth of our feelings, compassionately learning from them, what they are telling us - even our painful ones - willing to feel these (without ignoring, rejecting, judging them) may be important.
 Our feelings arise by the chemicals created through our thoughts.
 Staying aware of how we are causing our feelings, through our perception, what we tell ourselves (see also Unhelpful, Redundant, Inhibiting Rules, Loyalties, Oaths, Sacred Cows, Obligations, Duties, Taboos, Cultural Conventions) can be challenging, yet can also change how we feel.
 We may also want to recognise our emotions and the impact they have with our equilibrium & others around us.
 Being open about what is loving to us & others, rather than closed to protect ourself from the pain of life may be a further need.
 How we experience, treat, express & take responsibility for the spectrum of our feelings & ourself can be opened up in the counselling & psychotherapy.
 The therapy may therefore include exploration of our presence, emotional self-awareness, our free will, including how we can support our sense of worth, enhancing life's joys & pleasures.
 Finding ways to attend to our feelings, integrate, regulate & manage them, so we can act and react in the world, communicate well, be creative, can also be explored in counselling & psychotherapy as may training ourselves to choose whether we banish or embrace our feelings - the language of our body.

 Feelings In Our Relationship Some of us may fear rejection, have abandonment issues.
 We may crave attention.
 For some, envy & jealousy may at times be overwhelming.
 Some of us may have become emotionally dependent on our partner, others may deny we have any dependency needs.
 From our wounded place we may try to control and make others responsible for our feelings or take responsibility for their feelings - see also Codependency (Co-Dependency) - Caretaking.
 (Stating "You can't be responsible for my feelings, but this is what it made me feel" can be a useful remark.)
 Some of us may struggle expressing feelings.
 We may have got into a habit of projecting onto our partner feelings in us we would not rather have, acknowledge.
 Many of our feelings may be unconsciously communicated, picked up by our partner.
 Some may not want to get so caught up, or drawn into, our partner's feelings.
 Being caring and looking after ourself, staying calm, when others around us are being very emotional, may be important for us.
 (See also Relationship Style, Attachment Patterns)